ErykMikolajek/usos-lite/README.md

 We've got 5 classes:

 ## Zajecia
+you can add new lecturers and select its building
 ## Student
+you can add new student
 ## Pracownik
+you can add new instructor and select lectures
 ## Student_zajecia ( klasa lącząca studenta i zajecia)
+you can connect student entity with zajecia entity
 ## Budynek
+you can add new building

 Pondto do każdego modelu sa stworzone widoki ( Views ) do których odwołanie jest w formie przycisków na stronie webowej